 As a result of the accelerated pace of innovation of technical systems, such as modern aircraft, the system performance is increasingly being determined by the capabilities of the human operator.

 For military pilots the work environment is rapidly changing from a purely physical reality into a mixture of both physical and virtual/augmented realities.
 We are exploring the limits of our possibilities on earth, in the skies and beyond, exposing ourselves to more extreme operating conditions than ever before.

 In order to lift the boundaries imposed on system performance by the human factor, we need to further develop human factors knowledge.
 But that in itself is not enough.
 We also need to develop new forms of collaboration: new combinations of expertise and cross-overs between application domains.

 Furthermore, time-to-market of innovative ideas needs to be reduced to fully exploit the potential created by the accelerated pace of technical innovation.
 In order to develop better solutions in a shorter time-frame close cooperation between end-users, manufacturers and researchers is needed for the full length of the innovation process.

-Patron of AEOLUS is USAF Colonel (ret.)
-Joseph (John) Kittinger II (on the right side, joined by LtCol Ted Meeuwsen on the left).
+Patron of AEOLUS is late USAF Colonel (ret.)
+Joseph (John) Kittinger II (on the right side, joined by Col Ted Meeuwsen on the left).
 He participated in Project Manhigh and Project Excelsior in 1960, being the first man ever to be outside of a space craft in a space environment and setting a world record for the longest skydive from a height of greater than 31 kilometers.
-See also info and movie.

 Aeolus, a name shared by three mythical characters, was the ruler of the winds in Greek mythology.